The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 One degree will be conferred on each student who earns a double major, combining two disciplines in the College of Arts and Letters.
 Transcripts will designate the two major areas.
 Possible disciplines include all majors listed above.
 If the double major contains a major in Science, Technology, and Society students can choose whether the overall degree is a B.A. or B.S., by fulfilling the requirements pertaining to each type of degree.

 The seven classes of the common core are counted for both majors.
 Students then have to take eight additional classes in each major area.
 No upper-division course may be counted towards both majors.
 For example: if the first major is in philosophy and the second in history, the two additional upper-division (300/400-level) classes that count toward the major in philosophy must be in a third discipline.
 The same requirement holds for the combination with interdisciplinary majors, and all other requirements for the single major apply.
-CAL 301, Seminar in Writing and Research Methods, only has to be taken in one of the major areas.
+CAL 301, Seminar in Writing and Research Methods, or a research methods class, only has to be taken in one of the major areas.

 Students choose in which major to write the B.A. thesis.
 The second major requires an extra tutorial course in addition to all the other requirements of the major with one of the following options in place of a second thesis: